 We reserve the right to change this notice, and to make the revised or changed notice effective in the future.
 We will post the current notice or a summary of the current notice in the office with its effective date in the top right hand corner.
 You are entitled to a copy of the notice currently in effect.

 If you believe your privacy rights have been violated, you may file a complaint with our office or with the Secretary of the Department of Health and Human Services.
-To file a complaint with our office, contact Craig Hebert in our clinic at 985-446-3736.
+To file a complaint with our office, contact Craig Pate in our clinic at 985-446-3736.
 You will not be penalized for filing a complaint.